jordanisaacs/jdisaacs.com/site/content/projects/index.md

 # This Website :)

-Powered by Zola and hosted by Netlify, this site is one of my favorite projects.
+Powered by Zola, built with Nix, and hosted by Github Pages, this site is one of my favorite projects.
 Building a personal website has been a goal of mine for many years and I am very happy to have it live.

 [Github Repo ](https://github.com/jordanisaacs/jdisaacs.com)